python-visualization/folium/docs/advanced_guide/polygons_from_list_of_points.md

 ```

 ## Concave hull (alpha shape)
 In some cases the convex hull does not yield good results - this is when the shape of the polygon should be concave instead of convex.
 The solution is a concave hull that is also called alpha shape.
-Yet, there is no ready to go, off the shelve solution for this but there are great resources (see: http://blog.thehumangeo.com/2014/05/12/drawing-boundaries-in-python/, accessed 04.01.2019 or https://towardsdatascience.com/the-concave-hull-c649795c0f0f, accessed 29.12.2018).
+Yet, there is no ready to go, off-the-shelve solution for this but there are great resources.

 ## Putting it together